seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Nay, then I'll stop your mouth.
 Bring thou her husband:
 This is the hole where Aaron bid us hide him.

-*DEMETRIUS throws the body of BASSIANUS into the pit; then exeunt DEMETRIUS and CHIRON, dragging off LAVINIA*
+*DEMETRIUS throws the body of BASSIANUS into the pit*

+*Exeunt DEMETRIUS and CHIRON, dragging off LAVINIA*

 **TAMORA**
 Farewell, my sons: see that you make her sure.